JeffRayner/Crawler-Partsurfer/README.md

 ## How intall
 <tr>
-First you need install Python 3 and some libraries.
+First you need install Python 3 and a librarie.
-After installed python on your system, run this command's line
 <br><br>

 - pip install bs4==0.0.1